MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/migrate-to-windows-app-sdk-ovw.md

 ## Containerization benefits

-When transitioning to the Windows App SDK, UWP applications may lose the inherent containerization benefits of their original platform.
-However, these benefits can be restored using Win32 App Isolation — a new security feature that enhances protection by isolating applications within a sandbox environment.
+When transitioning to the Windows App SDK, UWP applications might lose the inherent containerization benefits of their original platform.
+However, those benefits can be restored by using Win32 App Isolation&mdash;a new security feature that enhances protection by isolating applications within a sandbox environment.
 This approach offers additional security against potential threats with minimal changes to your existing code.
-For more information and to begin using Win32 App Isolation, visit this [GitHub](https://github.com/microsoft/win32-app-isolation) repository.
+For more info, and to begin using Win32 App Isolation, visit [Welcome to the Win32 app isolation repo](https://github.com/microsoft/win32-app-isolation) on GitHub.

 ## Topics in this section